Choosing the right e-learning methods

 Digital content comes in many different forms, and to succeed, you need to understand how to use and combine them effectively.
 Below, we take a look at other content types you can use for your eLearning needs.

-Nonreciprocal Content
+Nonreciprocal content

 You might have guessed from the name already: nonreciprocal content is the “one-way” content type, where the learner is a passive consumer.
 Nonreciprocal content is the most common type of content that people are used to when it comes to online learning.
 The nonreciprocal content types include the following: